 - Thyroplasty type II

 Complete (combined) paralysis of the larynx:

-If both the nerves supplying the cords are involved, complete paralysis of the cords occurs.
+If both nerves supplying the cords are involved, complete paralysis of the cords occurs.
 Thyroid surgery is the most common cause.
-Patients presents with hoarseness of voice and aspiration of liquids.
+Patients present with hoarseness of the voice and aspiration of liquids.

-Treatment includes speech therapy and surgically medialization of the cords through injection of Teflon paste or thyroplasty type I or anthrodesis of cricoarytenoid joint.
+Treatment includes speech therapy and surgical medialization of the cords through injection of Teflon paste, thyroplasty type I, or arthrodesis of the cricoarytenoid joint.